School Committee - February 06, 2025

 I have connections with many students because I've been a dependable presence in their classrooms year after year.

+I have an extremely strong relationship with teachers.
 They rely on me to carry out lesson plans, consult with me about students, and my presence in the classroom allows them to conduct both group and individualized instruction without interruption.

-that can't open a locker, that are having problems with a peer, that need the nurse, that need a bandaid, that need help with zippers, shoes, boots, gloves, and a whole host of other things.
+In the halls, I support students that are upset, that can't open a locker, that are having problems with a peer, that need the nurse, that need a band-aid, that need help with zippers, shoes, boots, gloves, and a whole host of other things.
+I get a one-half-hour unpaid lunch break, which I very rarely get to on time because I can't just walk away from a student in the middle of learning.

 Myself and all IAs do this and much, much more every single day, but two minutes is not nearly enough time to fill you in.